 Work and Income (WINZ) provides financial assistance and employment services throughout New Zealand.

-Education Council New Zealand is the professional and regulatory body for teachers in English and Māori medium settings for early childhood, schools and other related education institutions.
+Teaching Council of Aotearoa New Zealand is the professional and regulatory body for teachers in English and Māori medium settings for early childhood, schools and other related education institutions.

 TKI is a bilingual portal and web community which provides quality-assured educational material for New Zealand teachers, school managers, and the wider education community.
 It is an initiative of the Ministry of Education.